kev0960/ModooCode/md/inst/sysexit.md

 *  IA32_SYSENTER_CS (MSR address 174H) -- Contains a 32-bit value that is used to determine the segment selectors for the privilege level 3 code and stack segments (see the Operation section)

 *  RDX -- The canonical address in this register is loaded into RIP (thus, this value references the first instruction to be executed in the user code).
-If the return is not to 64-bit mode, only bits31:0 are loaded.
+If the return is not to 64-bit mode, only bits 31:0 are loaded.

 *  ECX -- The canonical address in this register is loaded into RSP (thus, this value contains the stack pointer for the privilege level 3 stack).
-If the return is not to 64-bit mode, only bits31:0 are loaded.
+If the return is not to 64-bit mode, only bits 31:0 are loaded.

 The IA32_SYSENTER_CS MSR can be read from and written to using `RDMSR` and `WRMSR`.